BimaL05/Fingerprint-based-ATM-System-using-Advance-Java/README.md

 ### Running the Application

-Follow these steps to run the Fingerprint-based ATM System:
+Follow these steps to run the Fingerprint based ATM System:

 1. Clone the repository:
    ```bash